 - This option should allow the computer to also search online for drivers and install the new driver for the device

 These are the steps that help you out in finding and locating the bad drivers (corrupt, Outdated and missing drivers) present on your hard drives.
-You can immediately update and install all those drivers by searching through the internet for each driver and their version in their specific manufacturer’s site.
+To fix your drivers you can try to update and install them by searching through the internet for each driver and their version in their specific manufacturer’s site.
 To locate each of the one separate procedure has to be followed.
 But, don’t you feel it as a lengthy and time taking procedure?
 If you feel so, then just try out the Remo Driver Discover Software that easily scans your hard drive in a couple of minutes and lists all the bad drivers.
 Moreover you can even update and download drivers of any type and brand within few mouse clicks.
 Just give a try, and know its working!